ArneMinem/TheConstruct/ROS_basics_py/README.md

 `rosrun actionlib_tools axclient.py /ardrone_action_server`

 This opens a GUI to call the action server, send a goal and see the feedback and result.

+#### Action Server

+You must be aware that the name of the messages (the class) used in the Python code are called `FibonacciGoal`, `FibonacciResult`, and `FibonacciFeedback`, while the name of the messages used in the topics are called `FibonacciActionGoal`, `FibonacciActionResult`, and `FibonacciActionFeedback`.

 ## Visualisation